MarwanH7/Churn-Prediction/README.md

 ## Introduction:

 <div align="justify">
 Customer Chrun is a problem faced by many industries such as the telecom industry, gaming industy, SaaS, retail, banking and the list goes on.
-For context, customer Churn refers to when a person stops using a company's services or products and ceases to be a customer.
+For context, customer churn refers to when a person stops using a company's services or products and ceases to be a customer.
 The survival of any business greatly depends on its ability to retain customers and keep bringing in annual recurcing revenue.
 When a company's retention rate is low (Churn is high) the compay losses a percent of its cashflow and the pain is felt almost instantly.
 This is very expensive and unsolved chrun at high rates will hinder a company's growth and my cause bankrupcy.

 ## Problem statment: